How To Start A Nonprofit In Idaho

 Should an Idaho nonprofit register for state tax accounts?

 Most likely.
 Depending on the nature of your nonprofit’s activities, you also might need to register for a seller’s permit and withholding account from the Idaho State Tax Commission.
-File the Idaho Business Registration application, on the State Tax Commission’s website, to register.
+To register, file the Idaho Business Registration application on the Idaho State Tax Commission’s website.

 Do I have to register my nonprofit as a charity in Idaho?